-As of December 31, 2018 there are ten outstanding insurance claims in litigation being administered by the County's external insurers.
-The County has incurred expenses to date of approximately \$15,061 in deductibles or portions of deductibles for these ten outstanding claims.
-Based on deductibles in place as at the date of each alleged loss, the County's further potential exposure for these outstanding claims is approximately \$1.81 million.
+As of December 31, 2020, there are seven outstanding insurance claims in litigation being administered by the County's external insurers.
+The County has incurred expenses to date of approximately \$8,420 in below deductible costs for these seven outstanding claims.
+Based on deductibles in place as at the date of each alleged loss, the County's further potential exposure for these outstanding claims is approximately \$1 million.
 Any costs, in excess of the County's deductibles, to settle these claims would be borne by the external insurer.
-As explained previously, the cost of claims being administered internally (through the higher deductible that commenced in 2011) are not reflected in the figures above as these claims did not meet the threshold for being transferred to the external insurer.
+As explained previously, the cost of claims being administered internally (through the higher deductible that commenced in 2011) are not reflected in the figures above, as these claims did not meet the threshold for being transferred to the external insurer.

 The County's insurance claims costs, whether administered internally or through the applicable deductible if administered by the external insurer, are funded by the Insurance Reserve.
-This reserve has an unaudited balance of approximately \$1.62 million as at the end of 2018.
-This balance includes an accrual for outstanding external claims, currently in litigation, totaling \$0.54 million.
-If the County's full loss exposure on the current outstanding external claims was realized, an additional \$1.27 million would be needed from this reserve.
-Based on past experience, it is unlikely that all claims in litigation will reach such a level of expenditure.
+This reserve has a balance of \$1.29 million as at the end of 2020.
+This balance includes an accrual for outstanding external claims.

-On an annual basis, as part of the annual operating budget preparation and the year end financial analysis, staff re-evaluate the required contributions to the Insurance Reserve in light of current claims experience (both internal and external).
-Any adjustments to the self-insured contributions would be recommended to Council through the budget review process and/or insurance policy renewal report.
-CS-SS-23-2016 Award of General Insurance Program RFP identified annual savings in the external insurance premiums of approximately \$250,000.
-As approved by Council, these savings were reallocated as a contribution to the internal self-insurance program which brought the annual contributions to the Insurance Reserve to \$500,000, starting in 2017.
-This continued contribution for 2019 and future years will help maintain an adequate reserve balance in association with the larger deductibles that the County has selected over the past few years.
+On an annual basis, as part of the annual operating budget preparation and the year-end financial analysis, staff re-evaluate the required contributions to the Insurance Reserve in light of current claims experience (both internal and external).
+Any adjustments to the self-insured contributions would be recommended to Council through the budget approval process and/or insurance policy renewal report.
+Request for Proposal CS-SS-23-2016 Award of General Insurance Program identified annual savings in the external insurance premiums of approximately \$250,000.
+As approved by Council, these savings were reallocated as a contribution to the internal self-insurance program, which brought the annual contributions to the Insurance Reserve to \$500,000, starting in 2017.
+This continued contribution for 2020 and future years will help maintain an adequate reserve balance in association with the larger deductibles that the County has selected over the past few years.

 Based on the number of claims and the related exposure, it is necessary that the Insurance Reserve maintains an adequate balance in order to finance the County's share of claims costs.
 It should be recognized that having larger deductibles on the various insurance policies means self-financing these risk exposures.
-The advantage of such action is that considerably lower external insurance premiums are realized, meaning the County keeps those funds rather than paying for policy coverage which is non-refundable if not realized.
+The advantage of such action is that considerably lower external insurance premiums are realized, meaning the County keeps those funds rather than paying for policy coverage, which is non-refundable if not realized.
 The caveat, however, is that adequate internal funding must be maintained to finance the risk exposure in a stable, yet flexible, manner so as not to negatively impact the County taxpayers in a given year.